 Recipe Testers’ Reviews

 This is a phenomenal recipe!
 The jam-filled biscuits have a crunchy crust and a soft interior.
 I’ve often tried to make biscuits at home without achieving this balance, but I had no problems whatsoever with this well-written recipe.
-I love not only the flavor of the jams (I used apricot and blueberry) but the gorgeous jewel tones of the finished product.
+I love not only the flavor of the jams (I used homemade apricot jam and blueberry) but the gorgeous jewel tones of the finished product.
 I plan to make these on a regular basis for breakfast and will also make an assortment of them when I have people over for brunch.

 In the past, biscuits and I have had a troubled relationship.
 I want them to rise, they spread into flat pucks.
 I want them to be tender and flaky, they end up gummy and dense.
 But these jammers—wow!
 Mine turned out more craggy then flaky, but they were tender and rose upward, not outward.
 The ingredients came together very easily using my stand mixer, and the directions were very clear and easy to understand.
 I used homemade huckleberry jam to fill the biscuits.
 The only change I’d make would be to make the holes for the jam wider and shallower, so you get a more even mix of jam and biscuit in each bite.